nateprewitt/smithy/designs/default-zero-value.md

   members as non-null.

-### Serialization

-Members marked with the `@default` trait that are set to their default zero values SHOULD NOT be serialized.

-- Deserializers MUST tolerate receiving a serialized default value.
-Failing here would leave end-users with no recourse other than to wait for a client or server to update and fix their implementation.
+### Protocol serialization and deserialization guidance

+Protocols MAY choose if and how the `@default` trait impacts serialization and deserialization.
+However, this proposal offers the following general best-practices for protocol designers:

+1. Serializing the default zero value of a member marked with the `@default` trait can lead to unintended information disclosure.
+For example, consider a newly introduced structure member marked with the `@default` trait that is only exposed to customers of a service that are allowlisted into a private beta.
+Serializing the zero value these members could expose the feature to customers that are not part of the private beta because they would see the member serialized in messages they receive from the service.
+2. Protocol deserialization implementations SHOULD tolerate receiving a serialized default zero value.
 This also accounts for older clients that think a structure member is required, but the service has since transitioned the member to use the `@default` trait.
-- Serializing zero values can cause unintended information disclosure like revealing internal-only members (this is the same reason that null values SHOULD NOT be serialized).

-### Deserialization

-Structure members marked as `@required` are not in and of themselves a guarantee that they will be serialized.
-For example, if a service migrates a member from `@required` to `@default`, then older clients MUST gracefully handle the zero value of the member being omitted on the wire.
-In this case, rather than failing, a client MUST set the member value to its default zero value.
-Failing to deserialize the structure is a bad outcome because what the service perceived as a backward compatible change (i.e., removing the `@required` trait) could break previously generated clients.
-The only recourse for the client is to tolerate the missing member and fill in the deterministic default value.
+3. Client implementations SHOULD tolerate structure members marked as `@required` that have no serialized value.
+For example, if a service migrates a member from `@required` to `@default`, then older clients SHOULD gracefully handle the zero value of the member being omitted on the wire.
+   In this case, rather than failing, a client SHOULD set the member value to its default zero value.
+Failing to deserialize the structure is a bad outcome because what the service perceived as a backward compatible change (i.e., replacing the `@required` trait with the `@default` trait) could break previously generated clients.

+#### AWS Protocols

+`aws.protocols#restJson1`, `aws.protocols#awsJson1_0`,
+`aws.protocols#awsJson1_1`, `aws.protocols#restJson1`, `aws.protocols#restXml`,
+`aws.protocols#awsQuery`, and `aws.protocols#ec2Query` MUST adhere to the following requirements, all future AWS protocols SHOULD adhere to the following guidance:

+1. Clients SHOULD omit the default zero value of structure members marked with the `@default` trait.
+2. Service implementations MUST tolerate receiving the default zero value of a structure member marked with the `@default` trait.
+3. Client deserializers MUST fill in a default zero value for structure members marked with the `@required` trait that have no serialized value.

 ## Alternatives and trade-offs